manasi1031/minesweeper/README.md

 ![Grid on deployed site](https://github.com/manasi1031/minesweeper/blob/main/assets/images/grid.jpg)

+- The game starts immediately after the instructions are displayed, as that means the player wants to play the game.
+The view can be scrolled if the player wants to read the instructions again or add wrong input in the game and see the instructions.

 - The game accepts users input for player name and selecting cell (Row & Column) and or mine choice.